grafana/mimir/docs/sources/mimir/operators-guide/run-production-environment/planning-capacity.md

 We recommend 1 shard per every 8 million active series in a tenant.

 For example, for a tenant with 100 million active series, use approximately 12 shards.
-The shard count should be an even number.
+Use an even number for the shard count.

 We also recommend setting the number of split-groups to be the same as the shard count.